 More by this Author

-Buckinghamshire has its fair share of ghosts, but none send shivers up your spine like a derelict haunted hospital.
-From ghostly one legged soldiers to a dark and mysterious evil force!
+Bucks has its fair share of ghosts, but none send shivers up your spine like a derelict haunted hospital The Canadian Red Cross, From ghostly one legged soldiers to a dark and mysterious evil force.